Our community road safety programs aim to provide all road users tools, techniques and training to be safe on all roads.

 Trained child restraint fitters can help you to install your child restraint or booster seat properly.
 If a child restraint is not fitted properly it may not protect your child in a crash.

 Restraint fitting stations are available throughout the City of Kingston.
 Trained installers can fit your restraint, check that it is installed correctly or fit an anchorage point to your vehicle if you need one.

 Make sure you get the restraint fitter to show you how to fit the child restraint.
 This will help if you need to move the child restraint to another vehicle.

-    Kingston City Council provides road safety education for primary school children.
-This is based on the VicRoads: Kids on the Move program which is the core road safety education for primary schools.
+Road safety education for primary school children is based on VicRoads’ Kids on the Move program which is the core road safety education resource for primary schools.

 Safe Routes to School

-    The Safe Routes to School program addresses road safety issues, reduces traffic congestion and increases the number of students walking and riding to school.
+Safe Routes to School is a 12-month program where we work with your school to address road safety issues, reduce traffic congestion and increase the number of students walking and riding to school to resolve parking issues.